 - If a parent and child have recently been covered under an employer-sponsored plan for at least one day, and the employer still offers insurance coverage, the parent should be able to keep their medical insurance (or just the child’s, if the parent went part time, lost or left the job, died, got divorced, or became eligible for Medicare) through COBRA.
 The employer should tell you, in writing, about this COBRA option.
 For more information, please see “COBRA (Consolidated Omnibus Budget and Reconciliation Act of 1986)” in the section called “Keeping employer-sponsored health insurance coverage when you leave your job.”

 - Look into your child’s eligibility for Medicare, which covers people who are permanently disabled and have been getting Social Security (SSI) for 2 years.

-- If you are employed, don’t leave your job until you have found out if you can convert your group insurance to an individual plan for your family.
+- If you have insurance at work and want to leave the job, find out if you can convert your group insurance to an individual plan for your family.
 Some group plans have a clause that allows people to convert, but premiums may be much higher.
 You usually must apply for individual plans within 30 days of leaving a job.
 (This is different from COBRA, which allows you to stay with the group insurance but only for a limited time.)

 - Choice of doctors

 - What the plan really covers, especially in the event of catastrophic illness (a serious illness, like cancer, that can add up bills quickly)